-Please read the Pittsburgh Modular Taiga Keyboard Synthesizer Guidebook completely before use and retain for future reference.
+Please read the Pittsburgh Modular Taiga Synthesizer Guidebook completely before use and retain for future reference.

-- Only use the DC power adapter provided by Pittsburgh Modular with Taiga Keyboard.
-Using an incorrect power adapter can cause permanent damage to Taiga Keyboard, installed Eurorack modules, and the power adapter. - Taiga Keyboard is an electronic device.
-Exposure to water will cause Taiga Keyboard circuitry to short circuit and may cause permanent damage. - Do not attempt to modify Taiga Keyboard.
-Tampering with the circuitry may cause permanent damage. - Do not place heavy objects on Taiga Keyboard.
-The user interface is mounted on a PCB that can be damaged if stressed by excessive weight. - Do not attempt to repair Taiga Keyboard.
-Please contact Pittsburgh Modular regarding malfunctions of any kind. - Pittsburgh Modular is not responsible for any damage or loss caused by improper use of Taiga Keyboard.
+- Only use the DC power adapter provided by Pittsburgh Modular with Taiga.
+Using an incorrect power adapter can cause permanent damage to Taiga and the power adapter. - Taiga is an electronic device.
+Exposure to water will cause Taiga circuitry to short circuit and may cause permanent damage. - Do not attempt to modify Taiga.
+Tampering with the circuitry may cause permanent damage. - Do not place heavy objects on Taiga.
+The user interface is mounted on a PCB that can be damaged if stressed by excessive weight. - Do not attempt to repair Taiga.
+Please contact Pittsburgh Modular regarding malfunctions of any kind. - Pittsburgh Modular is not responsible for any damage or loss caused by improper use of Taiga.